ckaraca/wordpress-docker-plugin-dev/README.md

     docker-compose up
     ```

-3. Now just drop any plugins you're developing into the current directory's `plugins/` folder.
+3. Put your plugins in the `plugins/` folder.
 This is linked to the Wordpress container's `/var/www/html/wp-content/plugins/` folder.

 Your Wordpress instance will be available at `http://localhost:8000/wp-admin/`

 # See Also

-For [Gutenberg](https://wordpress.org/gutenberg/) development, this pairs nicely with [create-guten-block](https://github.com/ahmadawais/create-guten-block):
+For [Gutenberg](https://wordpress.org/gutenberg/) development, this pairs nicely with [create-guten-block](https://github.com/ahmadawais/create-guten-block#getting-started):

 ```
 cd plugins